 \section{\texorpdfstring{ More on $\Theta$-positivity in the real case} {More on Theta-positivity in the real case}}

 In this section, we study further properties of $\Theta$-positive representations that are specific to the real case, and relate them to several generalizations of the notion of $\Theta$-Anosov representations.
-In particular, we show that $\Theta$-positive representations over $\Rb$ are extended geometrically finite and $\Theta$-divergent (see \Cref{thm-intro: Theta-positive EGF}) and give criteria for these representations to be \emph{relatively $\Theta$-Anosov}.
+In particular, we show that $\Theta$-positive representations over $\Rb$ are extended geometrically finite and $\Theta$-divergent, see \Cref{thm-intro: Theta-positive EGF}, and give conditions on when they are in fact relatively $\Theta$-Anosov.

 Throughout this section, $G_{\Rb}$ is a \emph{real} semisimple Lie group with a $\Theta$-positive structure.